kaitaobenson/deep-learning/README.md

 ## Clone the Repository
 Clone the repository on your terminal.

-Rename the repository to something different, like "deep-learning-repo"
+Move the MNIST Dataset into a parent folder (Should NOT be inside repo, because of 100 mb limit for git)

-Move the repository into another folder
+## Run the code

-Move the MNIST Dataset into this parent folder (Should NOT be inside repo, because of 100 mb limit for git)
+Run Main.java and use commands in terminal to operate